felwal/felixwallin.se/content/projects/acorn-nocorn.md

 ![](/images/acorn-nocorn-win.png)

-There is [little evidence](https://www.academia.edu/39819762/Decoupling_Debunked_Evidence_and_arguments_against_green_growth_as_a_sole_strategy_for_sustainability_open_access_) of absolute decoupling between global economic growth and resource extraction, yet the narrative of "green growth" dominates.
+There is [little evidence](https://www.academia.edu/39819762/Decoupling_Debunked_Evidence_and_arguments_against_green_growth_as_a_sole_strategy_for_sustainability_open_access_) of absolute decoupling between global economic growth and resource extraction, yet the narrative of green growth dominates.
 These things are complex, so we take a simple case: acorns (ecology) are directly transformed into points (economy).
 The squirrel dies as a direct consequence of the user's actions.

 Yet we also use reductionist metrics and information-hiding to nudge the user towards our intended behaviour and to make the design more impactful: The counter incentivises stealing acorns (you get more of what you quantify), and the consequences are made clear only _after_ the fact.